nuejs/www/docs2/reference/seo-and-metadata.md

  ---
 ```

-With the above configuration in place the document's `<head>` section is rendered as follows:
+With the above configuration in place, the document's `<head>` section is rendered as follows:

 ```
 <head>